Applications – RadNet PhD studentships

 We will not accept late applications.

-Interviews will take place at the Crick on Thursday 13 February 2020, when candidates should be available all day.
+Interviews will take place at the Crick on Wednesday 20 May 2020, when candidates should be available all day.
 Some candidates may also be asked to attend on Wednesday 12 February 2020.
 We will pay for hotel accommodation (if needed) and reasonable travel expenses, including for international candidates.
-If you will be travelling from outside the European Economic Area, we will book air travel to keep the candidate costs down.

 During the interview day, candidates will find out more about the PhD programme, will be interviewed by a panel of CRUK CoL faculty, and have the opportunity to meet the relevant supervision teams.
 Fellowships will be awarded to the best applicants based on information submitted on the application form, references and performance during the interviews.